junxit/us-congress-bills-111/bill.md

 - **(22)** The National World War I Museum is the only public museum in the United States specifically dedicated to the history of World War I.
 - **(23)** The National World War I Museum is known throughout the world as a major center of World War I remembrance.

 ## § 3.
-Designation of the Liberty Memorial at the National World War I Museum in Kansas City, Missouri, as the National World War I Memorial
+Designation of the Liberty Memorial At the National World War I Museum in Kansas City, Missouri, as the National World War I Memorial

 The Liberty Memorial at the National World War I Museum in Kansas City, Missouri, is hereby designated as the “National World War I Memorial”.
+No Federal funds may be used for the annual operation or maintenance of such Memorial.

 ## § 4.
-Commission on the commemoration of the centennial of World War I
+Commission on the Commemoration of the Centennial of World War I

 - **(a)** *Establishment* There is established a commission to be known as the World War I Centennial Commission (in this Act referred to as the “Commission”).
 - **(b)** *Purpose* The purpose of the Commission is to ensure a suitable observance of the centennial of World War I that promotes the values of honor, courage, patriotism, and sacrifice, in keeping with the representation of these values through the four Guardian Spirits sculpted on the Liberty Memorial Monument at America’s National World War I Museum.